 - If there are no objections the executor can finalise the estate; pay creditors; handover inheritance to heirs and transfer fixed property to heirs.

-- The Executor then provides proof to the Master that all creditors have been paid and heirs received their inheritances.
+- The Executor then provides proof to the Master that all creditors have been paid and heirs have received their inheritances.

 Deceased estate administration costs